 If you have more time and energy, the Wenwu Temple and Ci En Pagoda are also worthy of a visit, both can be reached with the Round-The-Lake-Bus.

 Contrary to what the name suggests, this bus doesn’t actually go all the way around the lake but only between Shueishe Visitors Center and Syuanguang Temple.
-You can find the schedule here.
+You can find more information here.

 If you have time, it’s actually better to spend one or two nights here.
 However, visiting Sun Moon Lake from Taichung as a day trip is definitely a viable and popular option as well.